Varicocele Treatment: Surgery (Varicocele Ablation) (2/2)

 No Indications for Surgical Treatment

-Suprainguinal Surgical Procedures for Varicocele Treatment
+Suprainguinal Surgical Procedures

-Inguinal Surgical Procedures for Varicocele Treatment
+Inguinal Surgical Technique for Varicocele Treatment

 Retrograde Varicocele Sclerotherapy: